min-kim-careers/etf_rag/README.md

 ## Access

-The demo is available at [your-url] by invitation.
-Contact [your-email] for access.
+The demo is available via the resume sent to your inbox.